Last Updated: July 16, 2020

 We store and process all personal information for the MassChallenge Programs within the US.

-a) The Legal Basis for Using European Personal Information
+a) The Legal Basis for Using European or Swiss Personal Information

 When we collect information about you through our Site and you have not applied to participate in our Programs as a startup or an expert, the legal basis on which we process your personal information is fulfillment of an agreement between us, namely, to provide you with the internship/employment consideration or the MassChallenge Newsletters and other information marketing our Programs in response to your request.

-To the extent that we transfer personal information from the EEA to a jurisdiction outside the EEA that has not been adduced by the European Commission as providing adequate data protections (such as the US), we will ensure that such personal information is safeguarded through appropriate contractual terms.
+To the extent that we transfer personal information from the EEA or Switzerland to a jurisdiction outside the EEA or Switzerland that has not been adduced by the European Commission as providing adequate data protections (such as the US), we will ensure that such personal information is safeguarded through appropriate contractual terms.

-In addition, if you are a resident of the EEA, you have the right to:
+In addition, if you are a resident of the EEA or Switzerland, you have the right to:

 If you wish to exercise any of these rights, or raise a complaint on how we have handled your personal information, please contact us at email@example.com the details below.